Madder consists of the ground-up dried roots of a plant Rubia

 as well as in India.
 Madder is one of the best and fastest dyes.
 It is

 used also in combination with other dyes to produce compound colours.

 The gradual raising of the temperature of the dye bath is essential in

 order to develop the full colouring power of madder; long boiling

-should be avoided, as it dulls the colour.
+ed, as it dulls the colour.
 If the water is deficient

 in lime, brighter shades are got by adding a little ground chalk to

 the dye bath, 1 to 2 per cent.

 Madder is difficult to dye as it easily rubs off and the following